 Rehab will reward those who accept full responsibility for getting their lives back on track and who understand that only their own will can achieve this.

 Aren't There Aspects Of Rehab That No Longer Work?

-Attempting to quit without help.
+Attempting to quit alcohol or drugs without help.
 This is a recipe for failure, and is especially ridiculous given that the support you need from professionals is available to you if only you would ask for it.

 All good clinics will send a booking acknowledgment to you prior to your stay, detailing all the things to bring with you.

 Prior to your admission, your clinic should send you a list of things you should bring with you to rehab.

 What Things Should I Expect To See Transformed During And After Drug/Alcohol Rehab?

 If all goes according to plan you might expect to see signs of: